 In a criminal case, the evidence must prove the defendant committed the crime “beyond a reasonable doubt.”
 In the civil case, a defendant can be found liable for injuries on a fair “preponderance of the evidence.”
 If the jury believes there is a 51 percent chance the defendant was responsible for the injuries he or she can be liable for damages.
 A criminal conviction may boost the chances of the accused ending up paying damages but it is not a requirement.

 Suing for Intentional Acts of Harm in Maryland

 Assaults and batteries are some of the most common so-called intentional torts in Maryland.
 If another person strikes you, offensively touches you, or threatens harm, they may have committed assault or battery.
 If you suffered physical or mental pain and suffering or economic damages, you may have grounds to file a lawsuit against your attacker.
 Other intentional torts in Maryland include:

 - Intentional Infliction of Emotional Distress

 Talk to an Experienced Baltimore Assault Injury Lawyer Today

 Thousands of assaults are committed every year in Baltimore.
 Only a small fraction of the attacks that end up in criminal trials will also involve a civil lawsuit.
 There are many obstacles to suing over an assault in Maryland.
 The insurance system is not set up to deal with these claims in the same routine way insurers process payments over car, truck, and motorcycle wrecks.
 A Maryland personal injury lawyer will advise you on your likelihood of success in these claims.
 Victims of assaults are more likely to be successful in civil actions when the attack causes serious injuries or emotional trauma.

 In some cases, an employer such as a hotel, a nightclub, or a restaurant may be held liable for the aggressive actions of its employees.
-The attorneys at the Law Offices of Randolph Rice can advise you of your rights.
+The attorneys at Rice, Murtha & Psoras can advise you of your rights.
 Please contact us today.